computing-culture/essays/strike-force-1999.md

 There was another layer to this encounter.
 I knew it was statistically unlikely that I would survive sustained fire from five players using conventional Strike Force movement.
 I also knew the constraints of the system: sprinting could penetrate individual positions, but at the cost of aim due to Strike Force’s exhaustion mechanic; exhaustion, in turn, demanded close-range rapid fire.

-The attack unfolded as a planar sequence rather than a reactive scramble: one opponent eliminated through aimed fire, a second through a dual engagement, a third disrupted with a flash-bang and sprint.
+The attack unfolded as a planar sequence rather than a reactive scramble: one opponent eliminated through aimed fire, a second through a duel engagement, a third disrupted with a flash-bang and sprint.
 Once this sequence held, the remaining two were no longer independent threats.
 They were eliminated with confidence — and, unavoidably, humiliation.

 I later learned, by coincidence, that my brother had been present in the internet café where the opposing team played.
-It was from him—not from the match itself—that I learned the club decided to stop playing *Strike Force*.
-I, too, stopped playing shortly afterward—though not by choice.
+It was from him, not from the match itself, that I learned the club decided to stop playing *Strike Force*.
+I, too, stopped playing shortly afterward — though not by choice.

 Following my own post-mortem analysis, I conclude that realism narrows what players are willing to accept.
 When something can’t be easily explained, it stops being impressive and starts being suspicious.
 The optical mouse had arrived.